 A significant portion of our sales are through independent distributors that are not under our control.
-These independent distributors generally represent product lines offered by several companies and thus could reduce their sales efforts applied to our products or terminate their representation of us.
+These independent distributors generally represent product lines offered by several companies and thus could reduce their sales efforts applied to our products or they could terminate their representation of us.
 We generally do not require letters of credit from our distributors and are not protected against accounts receivable default or bankruptcy by these distributors.
 Our inability to collect open accounts receivable could adversely affect our operating results.
 Termination of a significant distributor, whether at our initiative or the distributor's initiative, could disrupt our current business, and if we are unable to find suitable replacements, our operating results could be adversely affected.

-We are subject to increasingly strict environmental regulations, which could increase our expenses and affect our operating results.
+We are subject to increasingly strict environmental health and safety (EHS) regulations, which could increase our expenses and affect our operating results.

-Our industry is subject to increasingly strict environmental regulations that control and restrict the use, transportation, emission, discharge, storage and disposal of certain chemicals, gases and other substances used or produced in the semiconductor manufacturing process.
-Public attention on environmental controls has continued to increase, and our customers routinely include stringent environmental standards in their contracts with us.
-Changes in environmental regulations may require us to invest in potentially costly pollution control equipment or alter the way our products are made.
-In addition, we use hazardous and other regulated materials that subject us to risks of strict liability for damages caused by accidental releases, regardless of fault.
-Any failure to control such materials adequately or to comply with regulatory restrictions or contractual obligations could increase our expenses and adversely affect our operating regulates.
+Our industry is subject to increasingly strict EHS requirements, particularly those environmental requirements that control and restrict the use, transportation, emission, discharge, storage and disposal of certain chemicals used or produced in the semiconductor manufacturing process.
+Public attention to environmental concerns continues to increase, and our customers routinely include stringent environmental standards in their contracts with us.
+Changes in environmental laws or regulations may require us to invest in costly equipment or alter the way our products are made.
+In addition, we use hazardous and other regulated materials that subject us to risks of strict liability for damages caused by potential or actual releases of such materials.
+Any failure to control such materials adequately or to comply with statutory or regulatory standards or contractual obligations could result in liability for damages, penalties, and civil and criminal fines, and might damage our reputation, increase our expenses, and adversely affect our operating results.